mchoblet/ensemblefilters/README.md

 # A collection of ensemble square root kalman filters implemented in Python

 This repository offers Python code for a variety of Ensemble Kalman Filters as presented in the overview paper by Vetra-Carvalho et al. (2018) [1].The authors present a variety of data-assimilation methods using a unified mathematical notation.
-I really recommend reading the paper if you want to understand what it is all about.
+It's really a pleasant to read paper that makes the math more understandable than the separate papers for different methods.

+I also added the possibility of localization, for that a function creating the distance decorrelation matrices is also included (cov_loc.py).

-For the implementation I followed the Fortran-like pseudocode given by authors in the appendix and indicated in the comments where I deviated from it due to errors, typos or lack of clarity.
-If you want to be 100% sure the functions are doing the right thing revise the math and the code by yourself.
+For the implementation of the algorithms I followed the Fortran-like pseudocode given by authors in the appendix and indicated in the comments where I deviated from it (unfortunately there are some errors, but at least that makes you think about what one is actually implementing).
 The jupyter notebook shows that the output (posterior mean + covariance) from all functions is equal for my test data, but of course strictly speaking this is not a proof.

-I hope to have time to implement other methods mentioned in the paper one day, it's fun!
-Feel free to add your contributions if you like.
+I hope to have time to implement other methods mentioned in the paper one da.

 ## Content of repository:
 * Folder kalmanfilters: Separate file for each Kalman Filter